Current and Future Plans

 Formal Training of Faithful Men for Pastoral Leaders

-Review and Refine Academic Programs – Our plan for academic programs is to offer a Certificate of Biblical Studies (2 years) and Bachelor’s of Theology (4 years).
-These programs are stackable and complementary to one another – moving from basic to advanced.
-CAPA will work closely with TMAI to meet their Certified Academic Program (CAP) specifications for each program of study.
+Our plan is to offer a Certificate of Biblical Studies (2 years) and a Bachelor of Theology (4 years).
+These programs are designed to be stackable and complementary, guiding students from foundational biblical knowledge to more advanced theological training.
+CAPA will continue working closely with TMAI to ensure that each program meets Certified Academic Program (CAP) specifications and maintains the highest standards of theological education.

 Progress